Erin Flett is about BOLD, IMPERFECT and ORGANIC shapes and elements, collaged together with a unique, hand-drawn, eclectic style.

 Erin is a wife, and mother of two young girls, with a passion for funky vintage finds, and living and breathing design.
-She has won numerous design awards and has been published in a variety of design books, magazines and blogs showcasing her distinctive hand, including features in O Magazine, Country Living, Better Homes and Garden, Simple, HGTV Magazine, New England Home, Maine Magazine, Maine Home & Design, and the international magazine, KIDS.
-In the past 5 years, her products have been sold all over the world, in interior design studio shops, as well as eclectic, high-end home and children’s boutiques.
-She was featured three times and named TOP TEN Textile Designers to watch from Apartment Therapy.
+She has won numerous design awards and has been published in a variety of design books, magazines, and blogs showcasing her distinctive hand.
+She was featured on the cover of Better Homes & Garden Magazine for the infamous September STYLE MAKER ISSUE as well as featured in a 6-page spread featuring her studio and design work.
+Her products have graced the covers of HGTV as well as her home featured in Country Living, and her products in over 40+ magazines such as O Magazine, HGTV Magazine, SIMPLE, among 50+ magazines over the past 7 years.
+Her products have been sold all over the world, in interior design studio shops, as well as eclectic, high-end home and children’s boutiques.
+She was also featured three times and named TOP TEN Textile Designers To Watch from Apartment Therapy.

 Erin is a passionate, prolific designer who started her company in her basement, hand-printing home goods with her husband, Maslen.
 She has since moved her growing business into an old, Maine cotton mill, with employees who help print, sew and ship her ever-growing collections.
-Her line includes pillows, bags, glassware, candles, wall art, limited edition paper products, rugs, and wallpaper.
+Her line includes pillows, bags, glassware, wall art, limited edition paper products, rugs, and wallpaper and wall art.
 She especially loves collaborating with interior designers and architects on custom projects.

 “Local” is important to Erin.
 All of her printing is done by hand in Maine, while Mills in North Carolina weave her custom bark cloth and canvas.
 All of her velvet and linen are sourced domestically.
-Even her zippers and inserts are made in the USA!
+Even her zippers and inserts are sourced locally.
 With her attention on designing, manufacturing, and selling, Erin is able to oversee the entire process, ensuring quality and craft in each product.